spacecatpixel/lokidocs/docs/Wallets/WalletsOverview.md

 The wallet uses the private keys through a daemon which synchronises with the Loki Network to scan for incoming transactions and to send outgoing transactions.

 ## Graphical User Interface Wallet (GUI)
-The Gui Wallets are the easiest wallets to use.
+The Gui Wallet is the easiest wallets to use.
 It has a graphical user friendly interface which is perfect for beginners.

-Loki has two GUI wallets:

 - The Loki Electron wallet: [Download here](https://github.com/loki-project/loki-electron-gui-wallet/releases).

-- The Loki GUI wallet: [Download here](https://github.com/loki-project/loki-gui/releases).

 ### GUI Guides
 | Guide                                                	| Description                                          	|